Environmental Health Sciences Center

 Supporting basic and clinical research on the modulation of disease processes by environmental and occupational agents

 The Environmental Health Sciences Center (EHSC) is one of the "Centers of Excellence" sponsored by the NIEHS (P30 ES01247).
 The Center was established in 1975 and emphasizes the study of "Environmental Agents as Modulators of Human Disease and Dysfunction."
 Its major goal is to discover and describe the underlying mechanisms of action of toxic substances.
 The Center is committed to translating research findings to improve public health.
 The EHSC’s Community Outreach and Engagement Core provides a link between community members’ questions, concerns and interests and the center’s environmental health research.
-Targets of our current community projects include the highly controversial natural gas development of the Marcellus Shale.

 The broad goals of this Center are to establish innovative programs of excellence in environmental health sciences by providing scientific and programmatic support, and to enhance the career development of talented environmental health investigators.